dbbs-lab/patch/docs/source/sections.rst

 -------------------

-Sections can be called with an x to retrieve the segment at that x.
-The segments of a Section can also be iterated over.
+:class:`Sections <.objects.Section>` can be called with an x to retrieve the segment at that x.
+The segments of a :class:`~.objects.Section` can also be iterated over.

 .. code-tabs::